glacion/fedora-chroot-installation/docs/VM-Install.md

 ## Configuration

-* Copy the `zz-update-efistub.py` from the directory you cloned in the first steps to live system.
-The script will update the kernel and initrd to `/boot/<MACHINE_ID>/current`
+* Copy the `zz-update-efistub.sh` from the directory you cloned in the first steps to live system.
+The script will update the kernel and initrd to `/<ESP>/<TARGET_PATH>`, defaults to `/boot/EFI/fedora`.
+Open the script in your favorite editor and edit the values to your need.

       # cp zz-efistub-upgrade.sh /mnt/etc/kernel/postinst.d/